Resident Teacher of KMCC

-A Canadian Buddhist nun, Kelsang Rigden is the Resident Teacher of Avalokiteshvara Kadampa Buddhist Centre in Mississauga.
-She has been studying and practising Kadampa Buddhism for many years and has been ordained for over 11 years.
+A Canadian Buddhist nun, Kelsang Rigden is the Resident Teacher of Kadampa Meditation Centre Winnipeg.
+She has been studying and practising Kadampa Buddhism for many years and has been ordained for over 12 years.
 She has taught in Canada, the Caribbean and USA.
 Rigden is known for her heartfelt, light and inspiring teachings.

 Edwin has been studying Buddhism and practising meditation for over 15 years and has taught at Kadampa Meditation Centres in England, New York City, Montreal and Toronto.
 He uses his experience of integrating meditation into daily life to present the teachings in a clear, practical and inspirational way.